🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 Keywords are essential for running ads on the Search Network, but you also have the option to add them to Display Network campaigns.
 In display ads, keywords allow for contextual targeting, which reaches users based on their search history and other factors.

 Although Google keywords may sound pretty simple, they can become complicated quickly.
-In addition to choosing the right match type for each keyword, you have to make sure the phrases you target align with the ad copy, landing page, and funnel stage.
+In addition to choosing the right match type for each keyword, make sure the phrases you target align with the ad copy, landing page, and funnel stage.
 Otherwise, you could end up spending much more than necessary, only to get mediocre results.

-When you choose keyword match types, you effectively add an extra filter to your keywords.
-Here’s how each type determines whether your ads are eligible to appear:
+ch types, you effectively add an extra filter to your keywords.
+Here's how each type determines whether your ads are eligible to appear:

 • Broad match keywords are the most general, providing you with the greatest reach and the least control over who sees your ads.